jweisbeck/yas/README.md

-##DON'T CARE ABOUT NON-MODERN?
+##DON'T CARE ABOUT NON-MODERN BROWSERS?
 DON'T NEED OODLES OF FEATURES?

 This is Yet Another Slider (YAS).
 BUT, it is a bit special: it doesn't need jQuery (uses ES5 APIs) and it only has two main features.
-In my experience building sliders, the two most important features to making clients happy: pagination and dynamic sizing.
-This slider has those features, and nothing else.
+In my experience building sliders, the two most important features to making clients happy: pagination and dynamic container calculation.
+This slider has those features, and nothing else (it's responsive, too, but that's a baseline for everything nowadays, not a feature).

 ###Progressively Enhanced